-Flexible work arrangements are here to stay.
-Even though some companies have implemented return-to-work mandates, 76% of the Fortune 100 companies still operate on a hybrid work schedule.
-And it is what employees want.
-In fact, if the ability to work from home was taken away, 66% of employees would start job hunting immediately and nearly 40% would simply quit.
+Flexible work miodels are here to stay.
+Although some companies have started return to work mandates, 76% of the Fortune 100 companies still operate on a hybrid work schedule.
+And it’s what employees want.
+In fact, if the ability to work from home was taken away, 66% of employees would start job hunting immediately and nearly 40% would quit.
 If you haven’t embraced hybrid work yet, the time is now.
-And to make it work, you need the right hybrid office layout.
+To make it work, you need the right hybrid office layout.

 Design for Collaboration